eddiethedean/strum/docs/index.md

-# strum Documentation
+# stringent Documentation

-Welcome to the `strum` documentation!
+Welcome to the `stringent` documentation!
 This library makes it easy to parse strings into Pydantic models using pattern matching.

-## What is strum?
+## What is stringent?

-`strum` extends Pydantic models with automatic string parsing capabilities.
+`stringent` extends Pydantic models with automatic string parsing capabilities.
 It allows you to:

 - Parse strings into nested Pydantic models using format patterns
 - Chain multiple parsing patterns for flexible input handling